 Robert III, now largely sidelined in his own kingdom, sought to protect his remaining son James Stewart by rallying support for him, making him Earl of Carrick, and making Stewart lands in the south west into a separate principality for him.
 In early 1406 James' supporters were beaten in battle by forces of Robert, Duke of Albany near Edinburgh.
 James went into hiding, first at Dirleton Castle in East Lothian, then on Bass Rock.

 He was eventually rescued by a merchant ship from Danzig.
 However, this was intercepted by pirates off Flamborough Head and James was captured, before being handed over to Henry IV of England.
-On hearing the news Robert III died on 4 April 1406.
+On hearing the news, Robert III died on 4 April 1406 at Rothesay Castle on the Isle of Bute.
 Robert effectively wrote his own epitaph: Let those men who strive in this world for the pleasures of honour have shining monuments.
 I on the other hand should prefer to be buried at the bottom of a midden, so that my soul may be saved in the day of the lord.
 Bury me therefore, I beg you, in a midden, and write for my epitaph: Here lies the worst of kings and the most wretched of men in the whole kingdom.
 He was buried at Paisley Abbey, being unworthy, he said, to be buried at Scone.

 With James I a captive of the English, the Scottish Parliament appointed Robert III's brother, Robert, Duke of Albany, as Governor and Regent of Scotland.
 He was to retain the post until his death in 1420.